kilnfi/staking-contracts/natspec/StakingContract.md

 Withdraw the Consensus Layer Fee for a given validator public key

-*Funds are sent to the withdrawer accountThis method is public on purpose*
+*Funds are sent to the withdrawer account*

 #### Parameters